-Charles F. Mundhenk, Ph.D. is a licensed psychologist with over 35 years of experience providing psychotherapy to adults and couples.
-He has extensive experience with marital issues, has been a co-presenter of a monthly. psycho-educational program for divorcing parents with dependent children.
-He is also trained in Divorce Mediation.
-Other areas of specialization include adult ADD, alcohol abuse issues as it affects families and individuals.
-He can be reached at 781-383-0860 ext.2 or at firstname.lastname@example.org.
+Charles F. Mundhenk, Ph.D. is a licensed psychologist with over 40 years of experience providing psychotherapy to adults and couples.
+He has extensive experience with marital issues and has previously been a co-presenter of a psycho-educational program for divorcing parents with dependent children for the past 20 years.
+He is also trained in divorce mediation and has been trained as a coach in Collaborative Law.

 Ms. Ingber has been a certified parent education provider for the Probate Court, co-presenting monthly classes in Hanover for divorcing parents of minor children.
-In addition to a general psychotherapy practice, she offers parents support and guidance regarding a broad range of child and adolescent developmental, emotional and behavioral issues.
-Ms. Ingber also has a specialty in management of anxiety and stress utilizing hypnosis and relaxation techniques.
+In addition to a general psychotherapy practice, she offers parents support and guidance regarding a broad range of child and adolescent developmental, emotional, and behavioral issues.
+Ms. Ingber also specializes in the management of anxiety and stress utilizing hypnosis and relaxation techniques.

 David Shumaker, Ph.D. is a licensed psychologist who has been with MarVista since 2004.
-He has a diverse practice, seeing adults, couples, children and adolescents.
-David earned a BA from Harvard University, a Ph.D. in clinical-community psychology from the University of South Carolina, and two advanced post-doctoral degrees in pediatric forensic psychology from Harvard medical School/Mass.
-General Hospital.
-In addition to his private practice, David is an assistant professor in the Education and Human Services Department at Suffolk University where he trains masters-level students in counseling.
-He is the co-author of two books, the most recent titled “Kids of Character” published by Praeger/Greenwood Publishing.
-Dr. Shumaker can be reached at 781-974-8988 or email@example.com.
+He has a diverse practice, seeing adults, couples, children, and adolescents.
+David earned a BA from Harvard University, a Ph.D. in clinical-community psychology from the University of South Carolina, and two advanced post-doctoral degrees in pediatric forensic psychology from Harvard Medical School/Massachusetts General Hospital.

 Locally, he served as Assistant Officer during the Worcester Cold Storage Fire in 1999.
 For more than a decade he was a Psychologist for the Region I DMORT Team, under the Department of Homeland Security, and Health and Human Services.
-Under that department he was dispatched as the Mental Health Team Leader for a two week period with the “Katrina Assistance Project” at a shelter in Monroe, Louisiana under SAMSHA.
-With 10 years of State service he retired in 2005 after serving as Psychologist II with UMass Medical School, now maintaining a private practice.
+Under that department, he was dispatched as the Mental Health Team Leader for two weeks with the “Katrina Assistance Project” at a shelter in Monroe, Louisiana under SAMSHA.
+With 10 years of State service, he retired in 2005 after serving as Psychologist II with UMass Medical School, now maintaining a private practice.

 Dawn M. Capelli, LICSW, is a clinical social worker with over 25 years of experience providing psychotherapy for individuals and families.
-She works with children, adolescents and parents who are adjusting to life changes and challenges.
-She is certified in the DIR (Developmental, Individual Difference, Relationship based) Model, which is an approach tailored to the unique strengths and needs of children with developmental disabilities, including autism spectrum disorders.
-She also has expertise in trauma, anxiety and depression and is trained in EMDR.
+She works with children, adolescents, and parents who are adjusting to life changes and challenges.
+She is certified in the DIR (Developmental, Individual Difference, Relationship-based) Model, which is an approach tailored to the unique strengths and needs of children with developmental disabilities, including autism spectrum disorders.
+She also has expertise in trauma, anxiety, and depression and is trained in EMDR.